 Healthy fat from meat isn't bad, but a consistently high-fat diet may not be ideal for every dog, especially those that are considered low activity.
 It's better to use a mix of fatty and leaner meats for most average dogs, and stick to lean cuts for chunky and low activity dogs.

 The bone inclusion is usually the area where most beginners struggle.
 This is because they are not sure what type of bones to choose or how to incorporate them into meals.
 To get you started, you first need to know what an edible bone is.

-    The other type of bone is called a recreational bone.
+The other type of bone is called recreational bones.
 As the name suggests, these are bones designed for fun and activity as opposed to nutrition.
 Beef and bison bones, like marrow, knuckles, ribs, and necks are larger, tougher bones that are great for keeping a dog occupied.

-    Recreational bones do provide some nutrition, but are often much to tough for dogs to chew down safely, so they aren't the style of bone that is recommended as part of a homemade diet.
+Recreational bones do provide some nutrition but are often much too tough for dogs to chew down safely, so they aren't the style of bone that is recommended as part of a homemade diet.